PCJohn/HandTrack-AutoEnc/README.md

 This is used in line 52, 53 in `auto.py`.

-For the pretrained models, I have used the raw images along with their horizontal mirror image.
+For the pretrained models, I have used only the raw images along with their horizontal mirror image.
 The script contains parameters which allow inflating the dataset with other operations.
 To use these while loading the dataset, set the parameters in lines 20-31 in `hds.py`:

     (1) Vertical mirror image (set H_FLIP = True)
     (2) Horizontal mirror image (set V_FLIP = True)